 They do this to accelerate fermentation.
 This results into utilizing wild yeast from the fruit skin.
 People, generally, fail to observe that they come back a couple of days later to consume this mild intoxicant!
 A honeycomb, which fell in a pool of rainwater would naturally ferment.
 This mead is still the most sought after drink for the primitive tribal hunter-gatherers.

-In nature, milk flows directly from the glands to the mouth where it is digested immediately.
-It was never collected, stored or had time to ferment in the wild.
-Yet curd, yoghurt or cheese-making is an ancient art.
-Our ancestors, through trial and error, isolated the right strains of lacto-bacillus, which are responsible for the curds, and cheese that we consume.
-Our ability to domesticate the micro-organism cultures, harness its potential and refine the process is worth admiration and should not be undermined.
+In nature, milk flows directly from the glands to the mouth where it digests immediately.
+The wild did not collect, store, or had time to ferment.
+Yet curd, yogurt, or cheese-making is an ancient art.
+Our ancestors, through trial and error, isolated the right strains of lactobacillus.
+These are responsible for the curds, and cheese that we consume.

 What prompted our ancestors, used to instant gratification, to settle down and farm?

 All across the world, various cultures and religions offer alcohol to God.
 People even consume it in religious ceremonies.
 Interestingly, men learned making beers and wine much before they knew farming or bread baking.
 The oldest piece of writing is a clay tablet from Mesopotamia that records beer rations.
 The oldest law (Hammurabi code, 1754BC) has several paragraphs on tavern and beer.